CHELSEA TAYLOR, REGIONAL MANAGER

 Photo Credit: Sarah Cramer Shields

 Did you hear about Asha and Nazmul in New Jersey who celebrated their commitment with a virtual ceremony in Animal Crossing?
-The Washington Post reports that the couple were due to be married on April 12, 2020 surrounded by 150 guests.
+The Washington Post reports that the couple was due to be married on April 12, 2020, surrounded by 150 guests.
 Instead, Nazul surprised his fiancée with a detailed Animal Crossing: New Horizons surprise.
 Asha explains: